-Heinrich Geis, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+Heinrich Geist [sic], a farmer, his wife Anna, and daughters (Katharina, age 5; Anna, age ½) arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

 Both the Oranienbaum passenger list and the 1767 census record that Johannes Geis came from the German district of Isenburg.

 [Geis families from Aulendiebach are recorded along with the Meisinger, Popp, and Grasmück families with whom they travelled to Russia and settled in Volga German colonies.]